Best Native Grasses for Bird Cover and Beneficial Insects

 Little bluestem (Schizachyrium scoparium)

-Little bluestem is one of the most widely recommended native grasses for wildlife plantings.
-It forms upright clumps, reaches moderate height, and holds its stems well into winter.
+Little bluestem is one of the most popular native grasses for wildlife plantings, and for good reason.
+It forms upright clumps, reaches a manageable height, and holds its stems well into winter.
+In autumn, its foliage often turns coppery orange or bronze, adding seasonal interest while continuing to serve wildlife.

 Why it helps: